Code-Institute-Submissions/bad-day-fixer/README.md

 ----------

-The main focus of this project is to provide a simple, interactive website that flows in one direction that has the user engaged from start to end.
+The main focus of this project is to provide a simple, interactive website that has the user engaged from start to end.

 To achieve that, different types of forms, questions and gifs were included as well as a random funny fortune quote generator.